Flisa (river)

 Flisa is a river in Innlandet county, Norway.
 The 55 km long river is a tributary of the large river Glomma.
-The river flows through the municipalities of Åsnes and Våler (although it has its originas in Elverum and Sweden).
-The river Flisa starts at the confluence of the rivers Ulvåa and Holåa on the border of Våler and Åsnes.
-It then flows to the south and west before joining the river Glomma just south of the village of Flisa.
+The river mainly flows through Åsnes Municipality and a small portion of the river runs along the border of Åsnes Municipality and Våler Municipality.
+The river is formed by the confluence of the rivers Ulvåa and Holåa on the border of Våler and Åsnes (the sources of those two rivers are located in Elverum Municipality and Sweden).
+The river then flows to the south and west before joining the river Glomma just south of the village of Flisa.
 Some of the side rivers that join the Flisa are Vermundelv (from the lake Vermunden) and Kynna.